 People often avoid pork RMBs, usually for reasons that have no application to the canine diet.
 Pork can be a valuable addition to a dog’s nutritional spectrum and most dogs do enjoy it immensely.
 Like anything else, common sense is the key.
 It is a good idea to freeze any raw meat before giving it to your pet.
 Freezing kills parasites and other nasty little surprises that might be lurking without changing the basic structure of the bone and making it dangerously brittle and prone to splintering like heat

-In the meantime, next time you come rolling home from the grocery or butcher (or from a successful hunt), give that dog a bone!
+In the meantime, the next time you come rolling home from the grocery store or butcher (or from a successful hunt), give that dog a bone!!